Joplin Public Library

-Joplin Public Library District is the library services for Joplin, Missouri.
+The Joplin Public Library is the public library system for Joplin, Missouri.

 As the largest public library between Springfield and Tulsa, the Joplin Public Library District attracts users from the tri-state area.
 The collection includes approximately 115,000 items in print and non-print format.
 The Library is open 66 hours a week, including evenings and Saturday and Sunday.

 The Joplin Public Library District is a Special District, as are all library districts in Missouri.
 In Jasper County, the library district includes all property within the Joplin city limits.
 In Newton County, the library district includes only that portion of the City of Joplin which was within the city limits on October 13, 1965.